< lcn home

 So, think of security context as a way to define additional types of security permissions for containers and pods that RBAC can't manage.
 For most Kubernetes environments, you'll want to use security context and RBAC at the same time because they complement each other.

-How to Use Kubernetes Security Context
+How to use Kubernetes security contexts

-Using security context in Kubernetes is straightforward (especially if you’re working only with internal security context and not integrating with SELinux or AppArmor).
+Using security contexts in Kubernetes is straightforward (especially if you're working only with internal security context and not integrating with SELinux or AppArmor).
 You simply include a block of security context code within the deployment file that you create when deploying a pod.

 For example, the following block tells Kubernetes to run a pod with a user ID of 1000.
 It also assigns a group ID of 2000 to all containers in the pod: